pkrobinette/spga/README.md

 ```
 4. *(If Using Docker)* Pull artifacts the docker image.

     a.
-Open a seperate window on your machine and navigate to the embedded sgpa folder. (spga.spga)
+Open a seperate window on your local machine and navigate to the embedded sgpa folder. (spga.spga)

     b.
 Make the `retrieve.sh` script executable
     ```bash